Thomas Fisher Rare Book Library

-The Thomas Fisher Rare Book Library is a library on the University of Toronto's St. George campus constituting the largest repository of publicly accessible rare books and manuscripts in Canada.
+The Thomas Fisher Rare Book Library is an academic library on the St. George campus of the University of Toronto constituting the largest repository of publicly accessible rare books and manuscripts in Canada.
 The library is also home to the university archives which, in addition to institutional records, also contains the papers of many important Canadian literary figures including Margaret Atwood and Leonard Cohen.
+It is part of the Robarts Library building complex.

 History

 The Department of Rare Books and Special Collections was founded in November 1955 by the Chief Librarian, Robert H. Blackburn.
 Blackburn hired Marion E. Brown who was working in the special collections department at Brown University.
 Brown's first responsibility was to deal with the items that had been accumulating since 1890.
 Some of these items in the collection included medieval manuscripts, early printed books, and special volumes of later periods that had been presented by Queen Victoria to the university.
 Between the accumulated items and items found in the stacks of the main library, there was enough to open up the Rare Book Room in 1957.